-If you have reached the end of your marriage and are considering divorce, you are probably wondering what the process will look like.
+If you have reached the end of your marriage and are considering divorce in Dallas, then you are probably wondering what the process will look like.
 Preparing as much as you can by looking at the divorce laws, understanding how the filing process works, and knowing what to expect can give you peace of mind.

 Below, we’ll go over a broad overview of the Texas divorce process.